 Volunteers & Donations

 The backbone of Leadership Victoria was its volunteer network.
+This strong culture of victoria teamwork ensured that programs remained community-driven rather than consultant-led.
 Over two decades, hundreds of community members contributed their time and expertise.
 Board members guided strategic direction, while mentors shared experience with emerging leaders.
 Program facilitators, many of them CLDP alumni, led workshops and training sessions.
 Event coordinators managed the annual VCLA ceremonies, often putting in months of preparation.

 The organization operated on a mixed funding model.
 Individual donations supported program delivery, while corporate sponsorships funded larger initiatives.
 Many alumni became donors, creating a sustainable cycle of community support.